eth-cscs/cug25-uenv/readme.md

     * achieved through:
         * reducing system dependencies
         * each environment is an artifact
-* deploying software should be user-land
-    * no root privelages
+    * **aim**: existing uenv and workflows based on them are unaffected by releasing new versions of the uenv
+    * **aim**: existing uenv are not broken by updates to the underlying system - and if a major upgrade does break them, they can be rebuilt.
+    * **aim**: uenv that provide the latest versions of software (including pre-releases of cray-mpich, the latest cuda) can be deployed as soon
+* the team responsible for supporting software environments should have full responsibility for its deployment
+    * to create and deploy software should not require root privelages, and should not require any modification to the system itself.
     * no update to OS images, no reboot or system administrator / system engineer involvement
-    * **aim**: staff who support applications and PE should have full control over deployed software (end to end responsibility)
+    * **aim**: staff who support applications and PE should have end to end responsibility
-    * **aim**: allow communities to take control of software deployments using the same tools (MCH, EXCLAIM, ESIWAG CI/CD pipelines)
+    * **aim**: user communities can take control of software deployments using the same tools (MCH, EXCLAIM, ESIWAG CI/CD pipelines)
-    * **aim**: allow individual users to build uenv, and store+share them through (`uenv build`)
+    * **aim**: individual users can build and share their own uenv images

-* responsibility for deploying software is moved to support staff with "normal user rights"
-    * creating a uenv or CPE container does not require special privelages

 ## Topics